What to expect after joint replacement surgery

 Creating an optimal post-surgery home environment

-Setting yourself up for success once you get home from the hospital requires putting in some legwork before your procedure.
+Setting yourself up for success once you get home from the surgery requires putting in some legwork before your procedure.
 A specialist at the hospital can also help you prepare for a successful transition back home.

 While assistive devices are also helpful after surgery, you may need to wait until after your procedure to see exactly what you’ll need.
 That said, having certain items on hand right away can be useful, such as: